digitallyinduced/ihp/Guide/file-storage.markdown

 Image style is a common feature in web applications.
 It allows you to define different styles for an image, like a thumbnail or a preview image.
 The image style is then applied to the image when it's viewed.
 One image can have multiple image styles.
 So on one page it would appear as a thumbnail, on another page it would appear with a 400px x 200px dimension.
 The original image remains as is, untouched, and whenever there is a demand for an image style then it is generated on the fly.
 If an image style was already generated then it is served, saving the effort of re-generating it.

 Let's see how we can implement that.
-At first, without any access control, only accept the original image along with the desired dimensions and generate the image style on the fly.

-We add an action to the `ImageStyleController` that accepts the original image path, the desired width and height.
+At first, without any access control.
+We add an action to the `ImageStyleController` that accepts the original image path, the desired width, and height.

 ```haskell
 -- Web/Types.hs